tomc944/AdventurerCollective/README.md

 ### Phase 4: Followers/Followees (1 day)

 Phase 4 adds a social element to AdventurerCollective.
 Users can follow or be followed by other participants of the website.
+Backend will be set up so queries can be made to find users that can be followed.

 [Details][phase-four]